Skip to main content

 Attend Pre-Departure Orientation

 Learn as much as you can about your destination - the more prepared you are, the better your experience will be!
 Pre-Departure Orientation sessions are offered each semester.
-For summer and fall study abroad, orientation will be held early to mid-April; for spring study abroad, orientation will be held early to mid-November.
+For summer and fall study abroad, orientation will be held early to mid-April; for winter and spring study abroad, orientation will be held early to mid-November.

 Make Housing Arrangements for Your Return